Skip to content Skip to footer

 For over 50 years, the iconic Chicago Pride Parade has been the treasured centerpiece of the city’s month-long Pride celebrations, bringing vibrant energy and joyous festivities to the Lakeview and Lincoln Park neighborhoods on the last Sunday of June each year.

 More than just a parade, the event symbolizes a celebration of love, an embrace of unity, and a moment to reflect on the progress made in the fight for LGBTQ+ rights.
-It continues to inspire millions to stand together in pride, solidarity, and hope for a more inclusive future.
+The Chicago Pride Parade continues to inspire millions to stand United in Pride.

 Quick Tips